How many CEUs a year is it necessary to maintain registration with NMBI?

 We also recommend that this should be applicable to nurses returning to practice in one discipline of nursing, having practised for many years in another discipline of nursing or in midwifery.
 The reason for this is to give the nurse the opportunity to update her/his knowledge and clinical skills in order that she/he is a competent.

 You should research doing a return to nursing course or a return to midwifery course.
 Course content for return to nursing courses is determined by standards and requirements which NMBI sets for educational programmes for members of the Irish nursing and midwives professions.
 To learn more about these types of courses, you shoulld visit the return to nursing practice course page or the return to midiwifery practice course page.
+Please follow this link to view out list of Post Registration courses where you will find a list of Return to Nursing Practice Programmes.

 If I do a post-registration course that is approved by NMBI, am I eligible for a qualification allowance?